spencermountain/compromise/plugins/typeahead/README.md

 **[This tool](https://observablehq.com/@spencermountain/prefix-word-lookup)** may help in reviewing a list of potential prefix-collisions.

-...ya but even then, - it's nearly impossible to predict misunderstandings when the interpreter is being greedy.
+...ya but even then.. - it's nearly impossible to predict misunderstandings when the interpreter is being greedy.

 <!-- spacer -->
 <div >